The AI methodology for French SMEs and mid-caps

 Sprints of 4 to 6 weeks, one use case per sprint.
 Named user, pre-defined indicators, mid-point review, production transition review, monthly aggregated exec review.
 Strict rule: no transition without indicators met.
 Unprofitable case = stopped.

 Industrialisation of cases in production, user upskilling, continuous measurement.
 Lasting governance: AI Act registry up to date, quarterly AI committee piloted by exec, year-2 roadmap.
-At 12 months the company sits solidly at Junyr-2 (Orchestra), with the Junyr-3 trajectory mapped.
+At 12 months the company sits solidly at the Orchestra level, with the Architect trajectory mapped.

 None is technological.
 All can be neutralised — full chapter-by-chapter detail in the white paper.